meganmedellin/Machine-Learning-Project/README.md

     3. Evaluate the effectiveness of the application in improving users' sign language skills and communication abilities.

 ### Research Methodology
-The research methodology for AplikasiBelajar includes:
+The research methodology for SignEase includes:

 *   Data Collection: Gathering a diverse dataset of sign language gestures for training the machine learning model.
 *   Model Development: Training and optimizing a machine learning model for sign language gesture recognition.
-*   Application Development: Designing and implementing the application interface for AplikasiBelajar.
+*   Application Development: Designing and implementing the application interface for SignEase.
 *   User Testing: Conducting usability testing and gathering feedback from users to improve the application.

 ### Methods and Technologies